TrueFiEng/useDApp/docs/source/low-level-api.rst

 Creating new hook
 *********

-Creating a custom hook with use of our core hooks is very easy, as example let's write a *useEtherBalance* hook:
+Creating a custom hook with the use of our core hooks is very easy, as an example let's write a *useEtherBalance* hook:

 .. code-block:: javascript